-All our teachers are responsible for maintaining excellent subject and pedagogical knowledge and for ensuring the best possible learning opportunities are planned, delivered and monitored
+- All our teachers are responsible for maintaining excellent subject and pedagogical knowledge and for ensuring the best possible learning opportunities are planned, delivered and monitored - Teachers reflect on their strengths and weaknesses and plan their professional development needs accordingly.
+Weekly evaluations are completed. - Teachers are expected to attend courses, observe good practice, and build and disseminate knowledge and best practice

-- Teachers reflect on their strengths and weaknesses and plan their professional development needs accordingly.
-Weekly evaluations are completed. - Teachers are expected to attend courses, observe good practice, and build and disseminate knowledge and best practice - Staff meetings and INSET days are planned based on the needs identified in the School Improvement Plan and any local and national initiatives - Copies of the TES are available for all staff - Staff training needs are audited to focus our CPD programmes and course attendance
+- Staff meetings and INSET days are planned based on the needs identified in the School Improvement Plan and any local and national intitiatives - Staff training needs are audited to focus our PD programmes and course attendance